 - When things are going well, some people find it hard to remember God.
-We can resolve to remember God daily and to thank him for all the good things we are enjoying and all the bad things we are not suffering.
+To fight this forgetfulness, we can resolve to remember God daily and to thank him for all the good things we are enjoying and all the bad things we are not suffering.

 - When things are not going well, some people want to blame God or use the difficulty as a pretext for rejecting him and doing whatever they really want.